Bdthomson/token-counter/README.md

 ## Features

+- Count tokens in individual files
-- Count tokens in files and entire directories
+- Count tokens in entire directories
 - Support for different tokenization models
 - Respect .gitignore rules to skip ignored files
 - Detailed reports with token counts by directory and file